 Chosen for its central CBD location, the Intercontinental is close to everything on our Priority List: shops, restaurants and coffee shops.
 Entering the self-opening hotel doors, whether it was the welcoming greeting by the friendly concierges the grandeur of the foyer, or the pleasant signature scent, my gal pals and I knew not only the Melbourne weather was on our side, but the Hotel felt distinctively special.

-When I think of Melbourne I usually recall all the amazing food experiences I’ve consumed in this city brimming with culinary delights.
+When I think of Melbourne I recall all the amazing food experiences I’ve consumed in this city brimming with culinary delights.
+I have taken my kids there once for more family orientated style meals.
 With so many incredible dining choices, we wanted nothing less than maximum dining enjoyment over our two days.
 Facebook came to the rescue.
 Within a couple of hours posting a question about where to eat and what to do in Melbourne, I was inundated with interesting and diverse choices.